Marcelino regains freedom

 Lt.
-Col. Ferdinand Marcelino regained his freedom on Thursday after the Department of Justice dropped the drug-related complaint filed against him and Yan Yi Shou.
+Col. Ferdinand Marcelino regained his freedom on Thursday after the Department of Justice dropped the drug-related complaint filed against him and intelligence asset Yan Yi Shou.

 Marcelino was freed from detention in Camp Aguinaldo after the Manila Regional Trial Court ordered his release.